 Organize a steering committee and audit team.
 Respond to the audit notice requesting the auditor to deliver relevant contracts and purchase records and complete a questionnaire documenting the timeline, scope, methodology, discovery tools, and balance calculation methods.

 Phase 3: Kick-off, Planning and Scoping

-The Audit Team will meet with the manufacturer and agree to the audit ground rules, timeline, data collection, testing and counting methods, priorities, and change management.
-The Audit Team will create and share a project plan.
+Negotiate the ground rules, timeline, data collection, testing and counting methods, priorities, and change management.

 Phase 4: Data Collection